-When it comes to securing your family’s financial future, understanding the intricacies of Dynasty Trusts is important, and a knowledgeable New Jersey trust attorney can be your invaluable guide.
-At The Matus Law Group, our experienced trust attorneys understand the intricacies of Dynasty Trusts and can help you establish and maintain a trust that will protect your assets for your descendants.
+When it comes to securing your family’s financial future, understanding the intricacies of dynasty trusts is important.
+At The Matus Law Group, our experienced New Jersey trust attorneys understand the intricacies of dynasty trusts and can help you establish and maintain a trust that will protect your assets for your descendants.
 We can help you select the right trustees, manage assets, and minimize tax burdens.
 Contact us today at (732) 785-4453 for personalized guidance and legal assistance.

 What is a Dynasty Trust?

 A dynasty trust, sometimes known as a perpetual trust, is structured to transfer wealth across multiple generations while benefiting from certain tax breaks.
-By keeping assets within the trust, they can bypass the gift, estate, and generation-skipping transfer taxes that might otherwise apply.
+Keeping assets within the trust allows them to bypass the gift, estate, and generation-skipping transfer taxes that might otherwise apply.

 The main distinction between a dynasty trust and a more conventional trust is its potential longevity.
 A dynasty trust is intended to safeguard wealth indefinitely, moving assets down the family line without a set end date.